The Road goes ever on: part one

 This begs the question whether Tolkien was consciously aware of the hidden meaning in his poems.
 Knowing somewhat of the mysterious process of inspiration we should say that he was not.
 We alluded to this earlier when we discussed the contentious subject of allegory.
 We may therefore say that the gifted Poet who is under the afflatus of Divine inspiration may not always be consciously aware of the import of all they put down on paper, any more than Tolkien was.

 Let us see what other good things we can discover in the versions of the poem that appear later on in The Lord of the Rings.
 The second version, found in Chapter 3 ('Three is Company') is sung by the Hobbits when they are walking through The Shire, just before they meet a company of elves.
-Three stanzas are given in the text, with the first stanza starting "Upon the hearth the fire is red. . ."
+Three stanzas are given in the text, with the first starting with the words: "Upon the hearth the fire is red. . ."
 The following extract is from the second stanza of the poem.

 "Still round the corner there may wait